saulesta/PYTHON/README.md

 5. Organized flight data, converted it to a Pandas DataFrame, and saved it as 'sorted_flights.csv'.

 ## Hotel Analysis →
+A file where calculations and visual were made for booking.com hotel extracted data.

+What was done:
+* Bar chart for 10 the most cheap hotels;
+* Bar chart for hotels and their average price by locations

 ## Flight Analysis →